ynchuang/ynchuang.github.io/_pages/about.md

 ### News
+- Sep.
+2024: Two papers have been accepted by EMNLP 2024

+- Sep.
+2024: One paper has been selected as the oral paper (9% of oral accept rate) at Baylearn Machine Learning Symposium 2024, held by Apple, Google, UC Berkeley, etc.

+- Aug.
+2024: Checkout our recent benchmarking works on [Time series foundation models](https://arxiv.org/abs/2406.14045), [KV Cache compression](https://arxiv.org/abs/2407.01527), and [LLM evaluation](https://arxiv.org/abs/2408.13704)

+- Jul.
+2024: One paper accepted by TKDD 2024

+- May 2024: I started my internship at Apple!

 - May 2024: One paper has been accepted by ICML 2024

 - Mar.
 2024: Our paper, [The Science of Detecting LLM-Generated Text](https://cacm.acm.org/research/the-science-of-detecting-llm-generated-text/), has been accepted for a cover publication in the April 2024 issue of Communications of the ACM (CACM)!

 - Mar.
-2024: Two papers have been accepted by the NAACL 2024
+2024: Two papers have been accepted by NAACL 2024

 - Jan.
 2024: One paper has been accepted by the Journal of Biomedical Informatics

-- Jan.
-2024: Our paper, 'The Science of Detecting LLM-Generated Texts,' has been accepted and selected as a highlighted publication, accompanied by an original video, in the April 2024 issue of Communications of ACM.

 - Oct.
 2023: Our paper has been selected as CIKM 2023 Best Demo Paper Honorable Mention!

 - Aug.
 2023: One paper has been accepted by CIKM 2023

-- May 2023: I started my internship at Samsung Research America
+- May 2023: I started my internship at Samsung Research America!

 - Jan.
 2023: One paper has been accepted by ICLR 2023